samooth/spacecore/README.md

 #### `const stream = core.replicate(isInitiatorOrReplicationStream)`

 Create a replication stream.
-You should pipe this to another Hypercore instance.
+You should pipe this to another Spacecore instance.

 The `isInitiator` argument is a boolean indicating whether you are the initiator of the connection (ie the client) or if you are the passive part (ie the server).

-If you are using a P2P swarm like [Hyperswarm](https://github.com/hyperswarm/hyperswarm) you can know this by checking if the swarm connection is a client socket or server socket.
-In Hyperswarm you can check that using the [client property on the peer details object](https://github.com/hyperswarm/hyperswarm#swarmonconnection-socket-details--)
+If you are using a P2P swarm like [Spaceswarm](https://github.com/spaceswarm/spaceswarm) you can know this by checking if the swarm connection is a client socket or server socket.
+In Spaceswarm you can check that using the [client property on the peer details object](https://github.com/spaceswarm/spaceswarm#swarmonconnection-socket-details--)

-If you want to multiplex the replication over an existing Hypercore replication stream you can pass another stream instance instead of the `isInitiator` boolean.
+If you want to multiplex the replication over an existing Spacecore replication stream you can pass another stream instance instead of the `isInitiator` boolean.

 ``` js